The Lunar New Year is drawing near this 2019, and we’ve got the perfect party primer for you.

 Since then, people have layered on Lunar or Chinese New Year traditions, most having to do with prosperity and “bringing in wealth” plus taboos that “ward off bad luck.”

 In Singapore, orange tree topiaries flank businesses’ doors, lion dances erupt at all hours and the-messier-the-better reunion dinners are quite a sight.
 Use these dos and don’ts to navigate the season.
+Want to know everything there is to know about CNY in SG?
+Read this!

 Open all your windows and doors at the stroke of midnight to allow the old year to leave and the New Year to enter.
 Keep them open thorughout the day to allow a new dose of luck to fill your home.